Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Discussion

+The fixed divisor $d_2=2/\sqrt{\pi}$ is retained throughout because the target application is the ordinary Normal-reference I--MR estimator.
+Any fixed divisor cancels from $\mathrm{AdjFrac}(n)$; the separate question of calibrating an unbiased scale estimator under a non-Normal law involves the distribution-specific constant $\E|X_1-X_2|/\sigma$ and is outside the scope of this note.
+Consequently, the value $0.3813$ and the efficiency comparison with $S/c_4$ should not be exported mechanically to skewed or heavy-tailed settings.
+In such settings the Gini baseline may itself have different efficiency behavior relative to $S$ \citep{GerstenbergerVogel2015}.

 In many applications the order dependence of MR(2)/$d_2$ is intentional, because the moving range targets local variation in a time-ordered sequence.
-The present results are not an argument to ignore time order; rather, they quantify an intrinsic precision cost of localization that persists even when successive observations are effectively i.i.d.
-The unscaled MR(2) functional is the mean absolute successive difference, paralleling the mean square successive difference of \citet{vonNeumann1941}.
+The present results are therefore not an argument against MR charts; rather, they quantify an intrinsic precision cost of localization that persists even when successive observations are effectively i.i.d.
+The unscaled MR(2) functional is the mean absolute successive difference, paralleling the mean square successive difference of \citet{vonNeumann1941}; Normal-sampling moments of the mean absolute successive difference, and of its ratio to the root mean square, were obtained by \citet{Kamat1953}.
+Where both $\overline{\mathrm{MR}}/d_2$ and $S/c_4$ are plausible estimators for individuals data, the decomposition quantifies the relevant tradeoff: whether the diagnostic value of adjacency is worth the extra sampling variation from estimating scale along a single adjacent path through the observations.
+A practical implication is that $\GMD/d_2$ provides a random-order baseline for the observed moving-range estimate.
+Large discrepancies among $T_{\mathrm{obs}}$, $\bar T$, and $S/c_4$ can then be read as evidence that ordering, local dependence, or nonstationarity is materially affecting the moving-range estimate.

+Because $T(X,\Pi)$ is defined for any permutation, the conditional permutation distribution of $T$ given the observed values gives a descriptive benchmark for comparing the observed order with random reorderings \citep{PootsWoodcock2012}.
+This benchmark turns the mixing-and-drawing thought experiment of Section~\ref{sec:motivation} into a computable diagnostic \citep[pp.~31--33]{Shewhart1939}.
+It should not be interpreted as a definitive i.i.d. test from a single realized run; rather, a one-sided summary such as

+can be reported as a diagnostic of whether the observed ordering is unusually smooth or rough relative to random reorderings.
+The squared analogue has classical precedent: \citet{Young1941} derived the permutation moments of a mean-square-successive-difference ratio for a fixed sample and applied the resulting randomness test to quality-control data.